svelte-components/svant/docs/src/routes/modal/demo.md

 The items listed above are all functions, expecting a settings object as parameter.
 The settings object takes any of the props above as attributes.

-> Note: The `closeable` prop defaults to false for these types of modals.
+> Note: The `closeable` and `maskClosable` props default to false for these types of modals.

 Additionally these options are available: